MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/scriptblock-element-for-expressionbinding-for-controls-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: ScriptBlock Element for ExpressionBinding for Controls for View (Format)
+title: ScriptBlock Element for ExpressionBinding for Controls for View
-description: ScriptBlock Element for ExpressionBinding for Controls for View (Format)
+description: ScriptBlock Element for ExpressionBinding for Controls for View
 ---
-# ScriptBlock Element for ExpressionBinding for Controls for View (Format)
+# ScriptBlock Element for ExpressionBinding for Controls for View

 Specifies the script whose value is displayed by the control.
 This element is used when defining controls that can be used by a view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-Controls Element (Format)
+- Controls Element
-Control Element for Controls for View (Format) CustomControl Element for Control for Controls for View (Format) CustomEntries Element for CustomControl for View (Format) CustomEntry Element for CustomEntries for Controls for View (Format) CustomItem Element for CustomEntry for Controls for View (Format) ExpressionBinding Element for CustomItem for Controls for View (Format) ScriptBlock Element for ExpressionBinding for Controls for View (Format)
+- Control Element
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- ExpressionBinding Element
+- ScriptBlock Element

 ## Syntax